 In my view it is time for them to let teachers teach, and for ABRSM’s world-class panel of examiners to focus their considerable expertise on assessing the musical performances that result.

 What is Performance?

 Most would agree that a “performance” (as opposed to making a studio recording) is a live experience, with a sense of occasion and expectation, and an audience with whom the performer directly communicates.

-It is perplexing that ABRSM’s Performance Grades don’t presently include a performance in this most basic sense, even though marks are allocated for performing skills.
-Pauline Carter’s letter makes a fair point about this:
+It is therefore perplexing that ABRSM’s Performance Grades don’t presently include a performance in this most basic sense, even though marks are allocated for performing skills.
+Submitting a homemade video certainly seems somewhat lacking in authenticity.

-Helpful though the available video assessments have been throughout the pandemic, most of my students have held out for the resumption of face to face exams, because they value the experience of live performance, and the milestone sense of occasion they offer.
-They like to put a smiling face to the examiner’s name, too, rather than just receiving their administrative number on the form.
+Wonderful though recording is as a practice tool, when it comes to formal assessment many students tell me they prefer face to face exams, because they value the experience of live performance, and the milestone sense of occasion they offer.
+They like to put a smiling face to the examiner’s name, too, rather than just receiving their administrative number on a digital form.

 ABRSM have an amazing and storied history of which they are rightly proud.
-Their entire heritage is built on live music making, those tens of thousands of unique musical moments and shared encounters which take place around the world each year.
-Long may that continue!
+Their entire heritage is built on live music-making: those tens of thousands of unique musical moments and shared encounters which take place around the world each year.

 We must certainly congratulate ABRSM for their innovation during the recent pandemic.
 Now they are in a good position to build on that success, while also revisiting the foundation that has made them a leading music exam board worldwide for so long: the high-quality live exam experience.

 STAY IN TOUCH: